alonitac/DevOpsMay22/exercises/terraform_ex1.md

 - `vairalbe.tf` and `output.tf` contain variable definitions and outputs.
 Feel free to modify if needed.
 - `environments` dir contains `.tfvars` files with per-env variable assignments.
 Put there values that might be relevant for an entire environment.
 For example, `env = prod`, this variable can be used as a name prefix for resources (`alarm1-${var.env}` will create `alarm1-dev` and `alarm2-prod` etc.).
 Another example is `sendMail = true`, use this variable when you want to disable/enable mailing for triggered alarms (by default you want to receive mails for production incidents, but don't want to get any mail for incidents in development env).
 - `regions` dir contains `.tfvars` files with per-region variable assignments.
 Put there relevant values for every region.
-For example, as the configured alarms deal with high CPU usage of a certain EC2 instance, the instanceID value of each monitored EC2 might be found in the relevant `.tfvars` file.
+For example, as the configured alarms deal with high CPU usage of a certain EC2 instance, the instanceID value of each monitored EC2 might be found in the relevant `.tfvars` file of each region.
 - `alarams.Jenkinsfile` is an almost ready-to-use Jenkinsfile to integrate the alarms pipeline in your Jenkins server.
 Do your modifications if needed.

 In this exercise we assume that the `dev` environment is deployed in `us-east-1` only (no need to deploy dev in multiple regions), and `prod` environment is deployed in `us-east-1`, `us-west-1` and `eu-central-1`.
-You'll provision 3 CloudWatch alarms (`alarm1`, `alarm2`, `alarm3`) in every region of dev and prod, except `alarm3`, which should be provisioned in `us-east-1` **only**.
+You'll provision 3 CloudWatch example alarms (`alarm1`, `alarm2`, `alarm3`) in every region of dev and prod, except `alarm3`, which should be provisioned in `us-east-1` **only**.

-You should add to `main.tf` a resource for SNS topic to be used as an action channel when alarms are triggered.
+You should add to `main.tf` a resource definition for SNS topic to be used as an action channel when alarms are triggered.
 Note that we want to actually send mails only for triggered alarm in production.
 We don't want to bother the on-call team for alarms in dev.

 Use [Workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) to conveniently provision the alarms stack in multiple environments and regions.